Konstantin Kalinin

 Each role has:

-That’s how you avoid the agent wandering off into “helpfulness” that’s actually just scope creep.
+That’s how you keep the agent from wandering off into “helpfulness” that’s actually just scope creep.

 One underrated part of this whole system: the agent keeps tabs on what’s open, what’s waiting, what’s stale.
 That’s not flashy, but it’s the difference between “support is fine” and “support is quietly melting down.”